 Language Instruction Programs for Limited English Proficient Students (LIP LEPS) - The rules still require that school districts administer a home language survey to determine the languages spoken in the student’s home and the languages spoken by the student.
 Once a student with a non-English language background is identified, school districts are required to conduct individual language assessments using the screening instruments (WIDA Screener).

 Transitional Bilingual Education (TBE) - Instruction is in the students’ native language to enable them to transition into English.
 The goal is to help students transition to mainstream, English-only classrooms as quickly as possible, and the linguistic goal of such programs is English acquisition only.
 Students in TBE programs must be taught by certified teachers with a bilingual and/ESL approval who have a near native level of proficiency in the native language spoken by the students.

 Harlem Language Academy (HoLA) - is a dual language program, also known as two-way immersion, falls under the bilingual education (TBE) umbrella.
 Is is an effectie approach to develope language proficiency and literacy in English and Spanish.
-The HoLA program promotes bilingualism and biliteracy, grade-level academic achievement and cross-cultural competence in all students.
+The HoLA program promotes Biculturalism, Bilingualism and Biliteracy, grade-level academic achievement and cross-cultural competence in all students.

-Transitional Program of Instruction (TPI) - Instruction may be provided in lieu of a TBE program if there are fewer than 20 ELL/LEP students of the same native language enrolled in an attendance center.
-A TPI must always be made available to any ELL/LEP student if a TBE program is not otherwise available.
-TPIs may provide a wide range of services.
-Examples of TPI services include ESL instruction and classroom tutors, aides, and others who serve as a native language resource.
+Transitional Program of Instruction (TPI) - Instruction may be provided in lieu of a TBE program if there are fewer than 20 Emergent Bilingual students (EBs) of the same native language enrolled in an attendance center.
+A TPI must always be made available to any EBs if a TBE program is not otherwise available.
+TPI may provide a wide range of services.
+Examples of TPI services include Emergent Bilingual instruction and classroom tutors, aides, and others who serve as a native language resource.